osg-htc/docs/docs/site-planning.md

 ### Runtime environment

-The OSG provides a very minimal runtime environment that can be deployed via tarball, RPM, or through a global filesystem.
+The OSG provides a very minimal runtime environment that can be deployed via tarball, RPM, or through a global filesystem on your cluster's worker nodes.

 We believe that all scientific applications should be portable and self-contained, with no OS dependencies.
 This provides access to the most resources and minimizes the presence at sites.
-However, this purist position is often difficult to achieve in practice.
+However, this ideal is often difficult to achieve in practice.
 For sites that want to support a uniform runtime environment, we provide a global filesystem called CVMFS that VOs can use to distribute their own software dependencies.

 Finally, many researchers use applications that require a specific OS environment - not just individual dependencies - that is distributed as a container.
 OSG supports the use of the [Singularity](http://singularity.lbl.gov/) container